Nicba1010/Scraping-Scripts/README.md

 Options and arguments:
         -s, --simple    Constructs the simple/flat directory structure -h, --help      Shows this text
-        --from          Start at the given document number --to            End with the given document number --save-dir=     Store at this location
+        --from=         Start at the given document number --to=           End with the given document number --save-dir=     Store at this location

 ### wall.alphacoders.com.py